0b00101010/Python-NBT/README.md

 Based on NBT Version: 19133 (Current version used by Minecraft)

+This Fork has been modified to work with the Hypixel API.

 ## What is NBT

 > NBT (Named Binary Tag) is a tag based binary format designed to carry large amounts of binary data with smaller amounts of additional data.
 An NBT file consists of a single GZIPped Named Tag of type TAG_Compound.